Add Video to Your Blog: 6 Formats to Engage Readers

-If you’re new to implementing video on your blog, or just searching for inspiration, these four types of videos might spark an idea.
+If you’re new to making video for your blog, or just searching for inspiration, these uses of video might spark an idea.

 If you’re just starting to experiment with video on your blog, a short, visually-driven piece might be a good way to begin.
 Introduce new team members or your office space in a post about your culture, show a process in action in a more technical post, or simply demonstrate or reinforce an important point.